Table of Contents

 - Can export design specs for developers

-Design handoff becomes much easier with these tools, especially when developers need pixel-perfect implementations.
+Design handoffs become much easier with these tools, especially when developers require pixel-perfect implementations.

 9. Testing Tools